linode/docs/docs/uptime/monitoring/deploy-graphite-with-grafana-on-ubuntu-14-04.md

 		password = graphiteuserpassword
     	~~~

-5. Also in `/etc/grafana/grafana.ini`, configure the domain and root_url, and set a strong admin password and secret key:
+5. Also in `/etc/grafana/grafana.ini`, configure the `domain` and `root_url`, and set a strong admin password and secret key:

 	{: .file-excerpt}
 	/etc/grafana/grafana.ini